 Back to School sales can be a great time to buy a new bag — whether you're a student or not — and we expect excellent backpack discounts once again this year.

 Stores like Proozy will probably knock an extra 40% off, while Lands' End will likely offer up to 53% off kids' bags.
 Individual deals should also be strong, with backpacks of various sizes dropping as low as $7.
 And if you need a more-complete option for the younger kids, be sure to check out Macy's — last year, the department store chain sold 5-piece backpack and lunch kits for $16 each.

 Take Hundreds Off Laptops

-These days, it seems like even young kids are using laptops for schoolwork.
-If your school system doesn't provide kids with a device, the good news is you can find a solid laptop for hundreds of dollars off during Back to School sales.
+These days, it seems like learners of all ages are using laptops for schoolwork, from young kids to college students.
+If your school system doesn't provide kids with a device, the good news is you can find a solid laptop for hundreds of dollars off during the best Back to School sales.